mariiapodavalkina/fancy-words/blog/2024-09-10-nonboarding/2024-09-10-nonboarding.md

 That's was a "bingo" moment for me, when I realized, I was actually doing this the whole time, just couldn't find a good word for it.

 :::note
-Basically, **nonboarding** in this case means learning about the product as would a reguular user do - by only reading what's available and trying the product right away.
+Basically, **nonboarding** in this case means learning about the product as would a regular user do - by only reading what's available and trying the product right away.
 No fancy kickoff meetings, no guided tours, and definitely no onboarding documents tailored to new tech writers.
 :::

 Back to my Day 1: I still remember my shock when I got this message that "sorry, we still don't have onboarding materials documented, but if you have questions, feel free to ask in the chat". 😱